You’ve heard of many different sleep options for your dog and opinions on them but, where should Pomeranians sleep?

 Puppies should sleep in a dog crate right near your bed.
 You may even want to elevate the crate so it is at the same height as your bed.

-Puppies and dogs in general like being close to people and feel comfort in that.
+Puppies and dogs in general like being close to people and feel comfortable in that.

 Crate training your puppy will also help with potty training.